Towards Understanding Fairness and its Composition in Ensemble Machine Learning: Threats to Validity

 \section{Threats to Validity}

-\textbf{Benchmark:} We ensure quality of the benchmark by collecting only high-quality kernels from Kaggle (atleast 5 upvotes).
-Additionally, we only consider models that are runnable, include the protected attribute in training, and have an accuracy greater than 65\%, similar to \cite{10.1145/3368089.3409704}.
-Finally, we select the top 6 (upvotes) models for each ensemble type. \\ \textbf{Sampling Bias:} To the best of our knowledge, this is the most extensive review of popular ensembles.
+\textbf{Benchmark:} We ensure the quality of the benchmark by collecting only high-quality kernels from Kaggle (at least five upvotes).
+Additionally, we only consider runnable models, include the protected attribute in training, and have an accuracy greater than 65\%, similar to \cite{10.1145/3368089.3409704}.
+Finally, we select the top 6 (upvotes) models for each ensemble type.

+\textbf{Sampling Bias:} To the best of our knowledge, this is the most extensive review of popular ensembles.
 Moreover, conclusions are supported by statistical tests across four datasets.
-However, they may change slightly if other datasets are used. \\ \textbf{External validity:} To avoid the threat of non-generalized findings, we conduct experiments on four different datasets for each ensemble type and compare across multiple ensemble algorithms for both boosting and bagging.
-Moreover, we use multiple fairness metrics and verify our results by running the experiment multiple (ten) times and using mean of the values.
+However, they may change slightly if other datasets are used.

+\textbf{Generalizability:} To avoid the threat of non-generalized findings, we conduct experiments on four different datasets for each ensemble type and compare across multiple ensemble algorithms for both boosting and bagging.
+Moreover, we use multiple fairness metrics and verify our results by running the experiment multiple (ten) times and using the mean of the values.